-Puzzle DISC is a behavioural style analysis that is used in many situations where people’s differences are important, such as in group development, leadership development, sales development, communication and as a support tool for recruitment.
+Puzzle DISC is a behavioural style assessment that is used in many situations where people’s differences are important, such as in group development, leadership development, sales development, communication and as a support tool for recruitment.

 New report Puzzle DISC Multidimensional!

 We are proud to present our new report Puzzle DISC Multidimensional, which offers even more detailed, accurate and dynamic descriptions of the different behavioural styles.
-Try the Puzzle DISC Multidimensional assessment for free here:

 The DISC model